Zi7ar21/Zi7ar21/README.md

 ### About Me

 Hi, I'm Jacob Bingham!
-I love all things science, and I want to be an astronomer when I grow up.
-I love programming in C/C++ and GLSL.
+I'm a kid with a love for all things computers and science, and want to become a computational astrophysicist.
+I love low-level programming in C/C++, GLSL, and WGSL.

 ### GitHub Pages